sympy/sympy/doc/src/contributing/new-contributors-guide/writing-tests.md

 Therefore, you should always think about what will make a good, readable example when writing doctests.
-Doctests do not need to extensively cover all possible inputs, and should not include corner cases unless they are important for users to be aware of.
+Doctests do not need to extensively cover all possible inputs, and should not include corner or extreme cases unless they are important for users to be aware of.

 Everything that is tested in a doctest should also be tested in a [normal test](writing-tests-basics).
 You should always be free to remove or change a